Curriculum

 Wrestling

 Any fight with weapons can instantly devolve into a wrestling match.
 This was well understood by the Medieval and Renaissance masters of defense and, as such, no well rounded student of the sword would consider his training complete without a grounding in wrestling.
 Joint locks, empty hand strikes, trips, and throws are all incorporated into this aspect of the art.
-The Black Falcon School of Arms' wrestling and grappling material is collated from multiple sources, including George Silver, Zachary Wylde, and occasional Continental sources (where clarification is needed).
+Black Falcon School of Arms' formal wrestling curriculum, as developed by Roy Barnett, is based on traditional Cornish Wrestling.
+Additional wrestling and grappling material is collated from multiple sources, including George Silver, Zachary Wylde, and occasional Continental sources (where clarification is needed).

 Sword & buckler practice